 With each coming year, we make a list of overwhelming resolutions but tend to skip the part where we map out a feasible strategy to get there.
-Like 6-pack abs, you won’t get a clean security slate overnight.
-With all of the recent (and massive) security breaches, there is no better time to take charge of your online security than now.
-Not to worry, we have a quick, step-by-step guide to getting ALL of your passwords secure and accessible to you!
+If you want a clean security slate, much like 6-pack abs, it won’t happen overnight.
+If perfect password health isn’t one of your resolutions, you should reconsider given the recent (and massive) security data breaches.
+We have a quick, step-by-step guide to getting ALL of your passwords secure and accessible to you in 2018!

 1. Get yourself a password manager.